nstuyvesant/baldr/README.md

 5. Type `cd baldr && npm install` to connect to the directory and install NodeJS dependencies

-6. Type `psql -d postgres -f db_create.sql` to create the vr database and populate it with sample data for a cloud called acme.perfectomobile.com with a snapshot for 2018-06-12
+6. Type `psql -d postgres -f db_create.sql` to create the vr database and populate it with sample data for a cloud called demo.perfectomobile.com with a snapshot for 2018-06-20

 7. Type `npm start`

 ### Testing

-1. To see report populated from the database, go to [http://localhost:3000/?cloud=demo.perfectomobile.com&date=2018-06-19&securityToken=YOUR-SECURITY-CODE](http://localhost:3000/?cloud=demo.perfectomobile.com&date=2018-06-19)
+1. To see report populated from the database, go to [http://localhost:3000/?cloud=demo.perfectomobile.com&date=2018-06-19&securityToken=YOUR-SECURITY-TOKEN](http://localhost:3000/?cloud=demo.perfectomobile.com&date=2018-06-19&securityToken=)

-2. To view JSON returned by the API, go to [http://localhost:3000/api/?cloud=demo.perfectomobile.com&date=2018-06-19&securityToken=YOUR-SECURITY-CODE](http://localhost:3000/api/?cloud=demo.perfectomobile.com&date=2018-06-19)
+2. To view JSON returned by the API, go to [http://localhost:3000/api/?cloud=demo.perfectomobile.com&date=2018-06-19&securityToken=YOUR-SECURITY-TOKEN](http://localhost:3000/api/?cloud=demo.perfectomobile.com&date=2018-06-19&securityToken=)

-3. To experiment submitting JSON to the API, go to [http://localhost:3000/test.html](http://localhost:3000/test.html)
+3. To experiment submitting JSON to the API, go to [http://localhost:3000/test.html?cloud=demo.perfectomobile.com&securityToken=YOUR-SECURITY-TOKEN](http://localhost:3000/test.html?cloud=demo.perfectomobile.com&securityToken=)

+### Production

+1. For a production server, type `npm install -g pm2` to install [PM2](https://github.com/Unitech/pm2) to manage NodeJS

+2. Make sure NODE_ENV=production.
+Read [this article](https://www.dynatrace.com/news/blog/the-drastic-effects-of-omitting-node_env-in-your-express-js-applications/) to understand why.

+3. See [this article](https://www.serverlab.ca/tutorials/linux/web-servers-linux/how-to-run-nodejs-in-production-using-nginx-with-ubuntu-18-04/) to setup nginx with NodeJS 10.4.1 on Ubuntu 18.04.
+Be sure to alter their approach to use pm2 and the correct NODE_ENV variable.

 ### Overview of files